Alpha-NML Universal Predictors: -NML predictors

-\end{dfn} Note that the definition of $\alpha$-NML also depends on the class of distributions $\mathcal{P}$ and on the prior distribution $w$ on the parameter space $\Theta$.
+Note that the definition of $\alpha$-NML also depends on the class of distributions $\mathcal{P}$ and on the prior distribution $w$ on the parameter space $\Theta$.
 We omit this dependence to ease the notation, since it will be made clear from the context.
-It turns out that the $\alpha$-NML class is a continuous interpolation between the NML predictor and another very popular class of predictors.
+The $\alpha$-NML class is a continuous interpolation between the NML predictor and another very popular class of predictors.
 In fact, taking $\alpha=1$ gives